-Institutions are subject to Texas Government Code, Chapter 2261, Subchapter F, Ethics, other Subchapters of Chapter 2261.
+Institutions are subject to Texas Government Code, Chapter 2261, Subchapter F, Ethics, Reporting, and Approval Requirements for Certain Contracts, except to the extent that Subchapter F conflicts with the Texas Education Code, §51.9337.
+Institutions are not other Subchapters of Chapter 2261.
 The requirements described in this subsection are not applicable to memoranda of understanding, interagency/interlocal contracts, or contracts for which there is not a cost.